Nkoli/food_vendor/README.md

 - Run `$ docker-compose up -d --build` to build the container the first time.
 Run `$ docker-compose up` for subsequent start-ups.
 To stop the server, run `$ docker-compose down`.

-- To create a super user within the docker container, run `$ docker-compose exec web python manage.py createsuperuser`.
+- To create a superuser within the docker container, run `$ docker-compose exec web python manage.py createsuperuser`.

 ## Local Development Environment Usage